flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210224-sheriff-of-l-a-county-alex-villanueva-on-golf-legend-tiger-woods-who-is-hospitalized-in/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “The interior was more or less intact, which kind of gave him the cushion to survive what otherwise would have been a fatal crash."
+    The interior was more or less intact, which kind of gave him the cushion to survive what otherwise would have been a fatal crash.

 ---
 “He suffered multiple leg injuries.
 He is currently in surgery.”
 Woods’ agent, Mark Steinberg.